 Farms in the table above are classified according to the activities that generate most of their value of production.
-Other fruit and tree nut growing farms (99 farms) were the most common, accounting for 25 per cent of all farms in the Sunshine Coast region, and 11 per cent of all other fruit and tree nut farms in Queensland.
+Other fruit and tree nut growing farms (111 farms) were the most common, accounting for 25 per cent of all farms in the Sunshine Coast region, and 15 per cent of all other fruit and tree nut growing farms in Queensland.

 Farm financial performance

 Estimates of financial performance are available for all broadacre, beef, grains, dairy and vegetable farms in

 The Mooloolaba area is one of the key ports in the region for commercial fishing and it is the second largest homeport for the Eastern Tuna and Billfish Fishery.
 The common species targeted in this region include snapper, mackerel, tuna, cobia and pearl perch.
 The East Coast Trawl Fishery, which is the largest of Queensland's commercial fisheries, also operates in the area.
 The fishery targets mostly prawns, but also harvests bugs, squid, scallops and other species.
 The Eastern King Prawn is the most popular species in the region where it is also called a Mooloolaba Prawn.